randomblast/drupal-facebook/README.txt

   changes, Drupal for Facebook will automatically set the callback URL and some other properties which help it work properly.

 Troubleshooting:
 ---------------

 Reread this file and follow instructions carefully.

-Enable the devel module, http://drupal.org/project/devel.

-Enable the "Drupal for Facebook Devel" module and add the block it provides to the footer of your Facebook theme.
+Enable the fb_devel.module and add the block it provides (called "Facebook Devel Page info") to the footer of your Facebook theme.

-If you see "The page you requested was not found."
-Make sure the canvas page you specified agrees exactly with the canvas page assigned by facebook.
-Note also that facebook will make all letters lower case even if you typed them upper.

 Bug reports and feature requests may be submitted.
 Here's an idea: check the issue queue before you submit